KeanuVentura/CookingUpInsights/README.md

 ### Bivariate Analysis

-For this analysis, I analyzed the average recipe ratings across different durations.
+For this analysis, I analyzed the **average recipe ratings across different durations**.
 The line graph below illustrates the average rating for each cooking time interval.
 The distribution shows a clear downward trend, revealing that was cooking time increases, the average ratings tends to slightly decrease.
 This suggests that recipes that take longer to make may not be rated as highly as those with shorter times.

 <iframe
   src="assets/average_recipe_rating.html"